TrickAndTrack/Reactjs/README.md

 > Q What is a Component?
 > 1) Reusability 2) Separation of Concerns
 > Q How ia A Component Built? -> HTML CSS JS
+ReactDom, yhis package is exporting some react Dom Object.and were importing it here into .js file.
+*<div id="root></div>* this div where we want to attach or inject our react-drivan user interface

+## Introduction JSX
+indeed, JSX stands for Javascript XML.
+In these developerr tools here go to the sources tab. all the script files for example, which were downloaded as part of this page. in this section static/js which hold a couple of javascript files.
+## How react work
+React allows you to create re-usable and reactive components consisting of HTML and Javascript(and css) -> declarative approach.
+You Build A component tree.

 ## Extention required to React js Project